Improve permissions on resources in host creation/editing form

-#2 Updated by Dominic Cleal over 5 years ago
+#2 Updated by Dominic Cleal almost 6 years ago

 The same applies to other resources like domains, subnets and realms which have associated smart proxies.
 In theory we can use .authorized and only show the proxies on the form which the user has access to, but in practice this means a user who has edit permissions on a domain but no rights to view the associated smart proxies might inadvertently unset or change the associated proxy.